 Investigating crimes affecting children in conflict zones is challenging and often conducted in complex environments.
 The scale of the issue is immense.
-In 2020, the United Nations reported 25,000 gross violations of children’s rights.
+In 2022, the United Nations reported over 27,000 gross violations of children’s rights.
 Too often, investigations have overlooked the experience and perspective of children.
-This happens for a number of reasons.
+This happens for a number of reasons:

 - Children are often not seen as equal citizens: as they are not generally key political or economic actors, human rights violations affecting them